Ishim Steppe: Geography

-In the lowlands and valleys there are numerous fresh, bitter, and salt lakes, such as Siletiteniz, Kyzylkak, Teke, Ebeyty and Shaglyteniz, as well as the Krutinsky Lakes, including lakes Tenis-Saltaim, Sazykul and Ik.
+In the lowlands and valleys there are numerous fresh, bitter, and salt lakes, such as Siletiteniz, Kyzylkak, Medvezhye, Stanovoye, Teke, Ebeyty, Tavolzhan and Shaglyteniz, as well as the Krutinsky Lakes, including lakes Tenis-Saltaim, Sazykul and Ik.
 The smaller lakes and rivers dry up in the summer.

 Climate

 The amplitude of average monthly temperatures is between 37 °C and 38 °C. Winters are cold and long, the average January temperature ranging between −18 °C and −20 °C, reaching −48 °C to −52 °C in periods of severe frosts.
 The summer season is warm, with the average temperature in July between 18.5 °C and 19.5 °C and maximums reaching 38 °C to 40 °C.

 Flora

 The landscape of the plain is dominated by meadow steppes and birch forests (kolki).
 The soil consists in leached and normal chernozem and gray forest topsoils.
 In the south the plain is entirely under cultivation.